jmharvey1/ESP32BtCWKeyBrd/README.md

 A 2nd tip: Connect the ESP32 to your computer BEFORE launching the ESPhome-Flasher.
 ___
-A PCB for this project can be ordered from a board manufacturer, like JCLPCB, using the gerber files found [Here](https://github.com/jmharvey1/ESP32BtCWKeyBrd/blob/main/MiscFiles/ESP32-BT-CW-KeyBrd_2023-03-16.zip).
+A PCB for this project can be ordered from a board manufacturer, like [JLCPCB](https://jlcpcb.com/), using the gerber files found [Here](https://github.com/jmharvey1/ESP32BtCWKeyBrd/blob/main/MiscFiles/ESP32-BT-CW-KeyBrd_2023-03-16.zip).

 A .PDF schematic for the PCB version of this project is [Here](https://github.com/jmharvey1/ESP32BtCWKeyBrd/blob/main/MiscFiles/ESP32-BT-CW-KeyBrd_Schematic.pdf)